coding-a11y/Covid-19-Analysis-using-Machine-Learning/README.md

 ## Problem Statement

 This project involves performing exploratory data analysis using Python and creating a COVID-19 dashboard in Power BI.
-The focus is on understanding the impact of Covid-19 in India, including vaccination status, and generating visualizations of global Covid-19 cases, deaths, and recoveries using Tableau.
+The focus is on understanding the impact of Covid-19 in India, including vaccination status, and generating visualizations of global Covid-19 cases, deaths, and recoveries using Power BI.

 COVID-19 Data Analysis Using Python
 Objective: Analyze the impact of COVID-19 globally and in India using Python for data preprocessing, visualization, and machine learning to extract actionable insights.